Research Paper Help: Setting up and Making a Strong Conclusion

 As you come up with questions, look for recurring ideas and common threads.
 These will allow you to narrow your focus, which will ultimately lead to a topic that is more manageable and that you can more thoroughly examine.
 The effects of overfishing in the ocean is too broad of a topic to write a well-developed research paper; however, the effects of the commercial long-line fishing industry on the ocean's shark populations is much more manageable.
 The ultimate goal will be to find the answer (or answers) to this question, which you will present in your conclusion.

-: Books and articles are already catalogued and easy to find in the library, a real person (the librarian) can be invaluable in finding resources for you, and resources in the library are often more reliable because they are usually screened before being catalogued.
+The next step is to determine what resources are available to you and decide whether or not you'll be able to get the information you need.
+What references, books, and periodicals are available at your library (if you have access to one)?
+With the proliferation of the Internet in so many aspects of our lives, it's easy to forget that the library has some distinct advantages over online sources: Books and articles are already catalogued and easy to find in the library, a real person (the librarian) can be invaluable in finding resources for you, and resources in the library are often more reliable because they are usually screened before being catalogued.
 Keep in mind, also, that many professors still favor good-old-fashioned hardcopy sources for research papers.
 And when it comes to acknowledging the bibliographic information for your resources (such as your "works cited" page), traditional books and periodicals are often easier in terms of locating author, publisher, date, and page number information.

 Online sources are, of course, often more practical and readily available, depending on your familiarity with online research strategies.
 A common problem is finding information that is marginally relevant or completely irrelevant to your topic.
 Another problem may be finding reliable sources that you can verify.
 Keep in mind also that because of copyright restrictions, many books and magazines will not be available (at least for free), and because the Internet is still relatively new, many older and historical sources will be unavailable online.